Sochi conflict: Conflict

+The conflict was preceded by a pro-Bolshevik revolt in Abkhazia.
+In March 1918, local Bolsheviks in Abkhazia under the leadership of Nestor Lakoba, a close associate of Joseph Stalin, capitalized on agrarian disturbances and, supported by the revolutionary peasant militias, kiaraz, won power in Sukhumi in April 1918.
+The Transcaucasian Democratic Federative Republic, which claimed the region as its part, sanctioned the suppression of the revolt and, on May 17, the National Guard of Georgia ousted the Bolshevik commune in Sukhumi.

-The conflict was preceded by a pro-Bolshevik revolt in Abkhazia that made the local post-revolution government, Abkhaz People's Council, request aid from the Democratic Republic of Georgia and join it as an autonomous entity (June 8, 1918).
+Another revolt took place in June 1918 that made the local Abkhazian government, Abkhaz People's Council, which emerged after the February Revolution in Russia, to request aid from the Democratic Republic of Georgia and join it as an autonomous entity (June 8, 1918).
 A Georgian force under Major General Giorgi Mazniashvili was deployed in the region and joined by Abkhaz cavalry provided by local nobility.
-Mazniashvili repulsed a Bolshevik offensive from Sochi late in June and, following instructions from Abkhaz and Georgian authorities.
+Mazniashvili repulsed a Bolshevik offensive from Sochi late in June.

-The Georgian's armed the Kuban Cossacks, and prevented a Red Army advance south along the Black Sea coast.
+The Georgians armed the Kuban Cossacks, and prevented a Red Army advance south along the Black Sea coast.
 By the middle of July the Georgians had occupied Tuapse.
 Mazniashvili was soon ordered to take control of the Tuapse-Maykop railway line, the Caspian oil pipeline, and Sochi.
 Denikin sent E.V.
 Maslovskii as Volunteer Army's representative.
 Kenez states, "The first month in the history of the relations between the Volunteer Army and Georgia was the best."
 The Volunteer Army helped stop a Bolshevik advance on Tuapse, after the Georgians retreated to Sochi.

 On September 18, a Council for Sochi (a legislature formed by the local Mensheviks and SRs in August) declared the unification of the city and its district to the Democratic Republic of Georgia as a "temporary measure" against the threats from both Lenin and Denikin.
 The annexation by Georgia followed immediately and caused an acute protest from the leaders of the White forces.